 Understanding Alphabet's Unusual Options Activity

-Shares of Alphabet (NASDAQ:GOOGL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $2516.87.
+On Thursday, shares of Alphabet (NASDAQ:GOOGL) saw unusual options activity.
+After the option alert, the stock price moved down to $2500.26.

 - Trade Type: CALL